 If you're concerned about saving for retirement – and also want flexible retirement income options, including income for life – Signature 7 Annuity may be a good choice.

-Signature 7 Annuity provides the typical features of fixed index annuities – including principal protection, the potential for tax-deferred growth, options for lifetime retirement income, and a death benefit for your beneficiaries.
+Signature 7 Annuity provides the typical features of fixed index annuities – including principal protection against market downturns, the potential for tax-deferred growth, options for lifetime retirement income, and a death benefit for your beneficiaries.

 While you’re saving for retirement, Signature 7 gives you:

-- a choice of five index allocation options – including an exclusive Allianz index, plus
+- a choice of six index allocation options – including an exclusive Allianz index, plus

 - a fixed interest allocation for steady, predictable interest.

 And when you’re ready to start receiving income, the Signature 7 offers:

 - the flexibility to take 10% of your premium as penalty-free withdrawals in any year you don't place premium in your annuity, and

 - access to the money in your contract through a penalty-free lump-sum withdrawal after just seven years.